 Moreover, one can criticize the manner in which the Court has construed the statutory grants of subject matter jurisdiction to the federal courts.
 First, in light of the United States' long-standing view that state and theocratic institutions should remain separate, it is unlikely that the drafters of the 1789 Act would have thought of federal jurisdiction as divided among common law, equity, and ecclesiastical law.
 Indeed, it is likely that they thought the latter category was subsumed by the former two.
-Second, it is unclear why this 1789 Act language should be interpreted as referring to English court practice rather than to the practice of U.S. colonial courts regarding probate and administration in the eighteenth century.
-Third, assuming eighteenth-century English practice is the appropriate reference point, it is not at all clear that the jurisdiction of the courts of common law and equity.
-Accordingly, this Section of the
+123 Second, it is unclear why this 1789 Act language should be interpreted as referring to English court practice rather than to the practice of U.S. colonial courts regarding probate and administration in the eighteenth century.
+124 Third, assuming eighteenth-century English practice is the appropriate reference point, it is not at all clear that the jurisdiction of the ecclesiastical courts over probate matters was entirely exclusive of the courts of common law and equity.
+125 Accordingly, this Section of the